Intentionality in Art, Music, and Drama

 Band or Choir, grade 6

-In grade 6, students may choose between band, orchestra, or choir (in addition to music class).
-Band and orchestra students continue with the instruments they learned to play in grade 5 or branch out to learn another instrument.
+In grade 6, students may choose between band or choir.
+Band students continue with the instruments they learned to play in grade 5 or branch out to learn another instrument.
 Choir students continue to sign choral arrangements.
 Both groups perform in January and May.

 Festival, grades 6